spsneh07/spsneh07/README.md

 </div>

 Notes on removed trophies and image reliability
 - I removed the GitHub Trophies card because you requested it and it was causing an error.
-The trophies endpoint (github-profile-trophy.vercel.app) can be flaky for some users.
+The trophies endpoint can be flaky for some users.
 - If you'd like a replacement visual, I can add the profile-details card or other stable stats instead.

 > Let’s connect, collaborate, and build something amazing together!